 Each loadout saves a different state of your character.
-All the items, mounts and companions you have are accessible on all loadouts, but you can set different ones as active for each loadout.
+All the items, mounts and companions you have are accessible on all loadouts, but you can set different ones as active or equipped for each loadout.

 Paragon, Ability Scores, Boons, and Feats, are semi-permanent choices : you can change them but it requires a Retraining Token.
 You can get Retraining Tokens during certain events from time to time, or from the Zen Market (100 Zen each).
 You also get 3 from the Adventurer's Reward Box at level 31.